What is The Best Shopify App for Shopping Cart Abandonment?

 - Price: $8 per month for email, $14 per month for email and Facebook Messenger.

 This is a pretty standard cart recovery plugin, much like many of the other items on this list.
 It does email recovery, and it allows you to message customers via Facebook, neither of which is a unique or particularly compelling offering.

 I put this app on the list for two reasons.
 First, it’s simple.
 You don’t need a huge, complex app to do cart recovery, and sometimes all you want is something that uses the channels you use most often.
 If email and Facebook are those channels, this is ideal.
 Secondly, it allows you to use both channels together.
 You can send an email and, if that doesn’t work, follow up with Messenger, and back and forth as much as you want throughout your campaign.

-- Price: $29 per month base, with higher fees based on higher recovered sales.
+- Price: Free plan, with a $29 per month base.
+Higher fees based on higher recovered sales.

 Recart is one of the most popular recovery apps in the Shopify store.
 It’s a full-scale Facebook Messenger marketing platform.
 So in addition to cart recovery messages, you can use FB Messenger to send order receipts, shipping notices, welcome messages, and more.
 Since a lot of people are using Messenger every day, this tends to have very high open and engagement rates.

 The only downside to this is, in my mind, the expense.
 They’re skimming a percentage of the sales you get through using their app, which can rack up quickly.
 Sure, it means you’re getting a lot of extra sales, and you’ll never break negative, but there are other ways to integrate Messenger without the fees.

 - Average Rating: 4.1/5 with 37 reviews.

 This is a pretty simple email-based cart recovery app.
 It limits you on the number of emails you can send to any given recipient per cart, but it otherwise allows you to send unlimited emails.